HMAN4100 – Fundamentals of management

 The course is based on literature, lectures and independent studies.

 A wide and somewhat varied literature is presented, discussed and integrated through lectures.
 It is important that students have done their homework before each lecture, so that they can engage in discussions about perspectives presented in the syllabus literature and by the lecturer.
-Since this is also a kind of maturation course it is important that students work diligently on their own, and through colloquia, with the topics covered in the course and with test problems that will be uploaded on Fronter.
+Since this is also a kind of maturation course it is important that students work diligently on their own, and through colloquia, with the topics covered in the course and with test problems that will be uploaded on Canvas.
 Students should to a large exctent regard themselves as their own teachers – as the teacher will regard himself as an intellectual obstetrician.

 At the end of the course there is a four-hour school examination.
-Students are then to write an essay, based on one of more assigned problems.
-Students will receive individualized comments also to this essay.

 Examination support material